AntreasAntoniou/DAGAN/README.md

 ## Installation

 To use the DAGAN repository you must first install the project dependencies.
-This can be done by install conda with python 3 and running:
+This can be done by install miniconda3 with python 3 and running:

 ```pip install -r requirements.txt```